Planning Tools Home>Grants & Loans

 Grants & Loans

-SWMPC staff work with municipalities, non-profits and community groups to research grant opportunities and assist with grant writing and administration.
-If you need help with grants, please contact Ryan Fellows, email@example.com or 269-925-1137 ex.
-1513.
+SWMPC staff members work with municipalities, non-profits and community groups to research grant opportunities and assist with grant writing and administration for community development, economic development, recreation, the environment, and transportation.
+Please contact Ryan Fellows, email@example.com or 269-925-1137 ex.
+1513, for more information.

 - Michigan Economic Development Corporation — MEDC offers grants and loans to redevelop Michigan’s downtowns and foster historic preservation.